remix-run/remix/docs/future/vite.md

 The Vite plugin also accepts the following additional options:

-#### adapter

-A function for adapting the build output and/or development environment for different hosting providers.

 #### buildDirectory

 The path to the build directory, relative to the project root.
 Defaults to `"build"`.

+#### buildEnd

+A function that is called after the full Remix build is complete.

 #### manifest

 Whether to write a `.remix/manifest.json` file to the build directory.
 Defaults to `false`.

+#### presets

+An array of Remix config presets to ease integration with different platforms and tools.

 #### serverBuildFile